uspki/policies/certificate-policy.md

 ### 6.2.3 Private key escrow
 For all CAs:

-- The CA private keys SHALL never be escrowed
+- The CA private keys shall never be escrowed

 ### 6.2.4 Private key backup
 For all CAs:

-- The CA private signature keys SHALL be backed up under the same multiperson control as the original signature key.
+- The CA private signature keys shall be backed up under the same multiperson control as the original signature key.
 - At least one copy of the private signature key shall be stored off-site.
 - All copies of the CA private signature key shall be accounted for and protected in the same manner as the original.
 - Backup procedures shall be included in the CA’s CPS